Joyyy821/CAPT/README.md

 This repository is a course project of paper review.

-Course: MAE247 - Cooperative Control of Multi-Agent Sytem @ University of California San Diego (SP23)
+Course: MAE247 - Cooperative Control of Multi-Agent System @ University of California San Diego (SP23)

 Author: Yang Jiao